Arjun-C-S/GraphQl-Client/README.md

 ## Description

 [Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.
+The application leverages NestJS to manage WebSocket connections and provide real-time communication capabilities.
+It includes modules for application setup and configuration, along with middleware for handling WebSocket events, ensuring efficient and scalable communication for real-time features.

 ## Project setup